Do you tend to handpick the artists that you specifically work with?

 What is the main thing you’ve learned from your time on tour?

-The damage alcohol can do, and the extent to which the industry doesn’t give a shit.
+The damage alcohol can do, and the extent to which the industry doesn’t care.
 Otherwise, what an utterly bizarre way of living it is, and how difficult it can be to articulate that to someone who’s never done it.

 I get to travel the world and see fascinating places.
 I get to spend time at airports.
 I like airports.
 My bills are paid (no food, accommodation, mobile phone or utilities), the pay can be good, though when you work it out to hours worked it’s not so good.
 It’s exciting and challenging.
 I like to juggle logistics and fix problems.
 I like to take care of people.
-I suppose the last reason is what keeps me going back, though I haven’t toured since late April.
+I suppose the last reason is what keeps me going back.

 If you’re interested in getting inside the intricacies, mechanics and traumas of a tour, put the kettle on and read these: